Reclea/ApiPokemon/README.md

-# 🐉 API Pokémon - Projet Web 🎮
+# 🐉 Pokémon API - Web Project 🎮

 ## 🌟 Description

-Ce projet consiste à créer une **API Pokémon** qui récupère les Pokémon de la **Génération 1** et les affiche sur un **site web interactif**.
-Chaque Pokémon est présenté sous forme de **carte** avec ses caractéristiques principales :
+This project is about creating a **Pokémon API** that fetches **Generation 1 Pokémon** and displays them on an **interactive website**.
+Each Pokémon is presented as a **card** with its main stats:

-- ❤️ PV (Points de Vie)
+- ❤️ HP (Hit Points)
-- ⚔️ Attaque
+- ⚔️ Attack
-- 🛡 Défense
+- 🛡 Defense
 - 🔥 Type

-De plus, il est possible de :
+Additionally, users can:
-- 🃏 Créer des **decks personnalisés**
+- 🃏 Create **custom decks**
-- 💾 Sauvegarder vos decks pour y accéder plus tard
+- 💾 Save your decks to access them later

-## 🛠️ Fonctionnalités
+## 🛠️ Features

-1. 🌐 Affichage des Pokémon en cartes interactives
+1. 🌐 Display Pokémon as interactive cards
-2. 📊 Visualisation des caractéristiques de chaque Pokémon
+2. 📊 View the stats of each Pokémon
-3. 🏗 Création et gestion de **decks personnalisés**
+3. 🏗 Create and manage **custom decks**
-4. 💾 Sauvegarde des decks
+4. 💾 Save decks for later use

-## ⚡ Technologies Utilisées
+## ⚡ Technologies Used

 - ⚡ TypeScript & JavaScript
-- 🔗 API externe Pokémon (PokéAPI)
+- 🔗 External Pokémon API (PokéAPI)
-- 🗄️ JSON pour la sauvegarde des decks
+- 🗄️ JSON for deck storage

 ## 👤 Author